LL.M. Law & Technology Certificate

 Courses cross-listed in the Intellectual Property and Technology Law category are not pre-approved to count toward the course component.
 Students may seek permission to count a cross-listed course toward the certificate requirements by contacting BCLT at email@example.com.

 3. A writing component, fulfilled by researching and writing a 15 to 20 page research memorandum addressing a compelling issue in law and technology.
 To meet this requirement, students should submit a paper written for a course at Berkeley Law, including a LAW 299 individual research-and-writing project.

 4. An activity component, fulfilled by substantial participation in at least one approved activity for two semesters, or two approved activities for one semester.
 This requirement is designed to encourage students to develop collaborative working skills and to complement the substantive knowledge derived from course-related work.
 The list of approved activities will be reviewed periodically by BCLT.
 Participating in the following activities satisfies the activity component:

 - Berkeley Information Privacy Law Association

 - Berkeley Journal of Entertainment and Sports Law

 - Patent Law Society

 - Sports and Entertainment Law Society

-- UAEM (University Allied for Essential Medicines for Essential Medicines)
+- UAEM (University Allied for Essential Medicines)

 Students may request to have another law and technology-related activity approved, such as a moot court competition relating to intellectual property.